 This alternative would include the City providing the necessary containers, trucks, and staff to implement a universal curbside recycling program within the boundaries of the City.
 A universal, single-stream recycling program would allow all residents to receive a recycling cart/bin and access curbside recycling.
 All residents would also pay for curbside recycling service, regardless of whether they used the service.
 This generally lowers the cost of curbside recycling compared to a subscription program because the costs are spread out over a larger number of households.
-Acceptable materials for recycling would include cardboard, paper, plastic, tin, and aluminum cans.
+Acceptable recycling materials would include cardboard, paper, plastic, tin, and aluminum cans.
 Glass would not be accepted as part of this single-stream recycling program.
-In single-stream recycling, all recyclables are mixed together.
+In single-stream recycling, all recyclables are mixed.
 Glass can break during collection and processing, contaminating other recyclables like paper and cardboard, making them less valuable or unrecyclable.

-Recyclables would be collected by two route drivers in a fully automated truck (two frontline trucks and one backup truck).
-Recyclables would be collected every other week.
-It is anticipated that nine weekly routes are needed.
+Two route drivers would collect recyclables in a fully automated truck (two frontline trucks and one backup truck) every other week.
+Nine weekly routes are anticipated.
 Recyclables would be consolidated in a new building at the Transfer Station for trucking to a Material Recovery Facility (MRF).
 The consolidation point at the Transfer Station would require a manager and one staff member.

-While a universal recycling program is an option for the City to consider, it is not feasible for county residents due to the distance between residential stops.
+While the City should consider a universal recycling program, it is not feasible for county residents due to the distance between residential stops.